reinterpretcat/vrp-experiments/README.md

 - __Rust code__:
     - `./common`: contains shared code used by different crates in the project
-    - `./lambdas`: contains code for AWS lambda functions
+    - `./lambdas`: contains code for AWS lambda functions used by `serverless` approach
+    - `./server`: contains code for server approach
     - `./solver`: contains a binary crate for solving VRP problem
 - __Build & Deployment & Test__
     - `./terraform`: terraform configuration to deploy AWS resources